Smallsword Symposium

 Social Venue

 Our Friday and Saturday evening social festivities will be at the Beehive Inn on the Grassmarket.
 We’ve secured exclusive use of the upstairs bar, a spacious and atmospheric function suite where drinks and food can be ordered.
-For our Sunday evening social, we’ll confirm the location nearer the time.
+The Sunday evening social will be an informal, ad-hoc affair which participants can arrange on the day.

 Travel